fhooe/Edgeist/Fileformat/Format.md

    1. Data Header
       1. Offset trainableMask
       2. Offset pruneMask
 3. Offset Kernel_trainable
 4. Offset Kernel_frozen
 5. Offset Bias_trainable
 6. Offset Bias_frozen
 2. if (trainableWeights>0 || trainableBias >0) trainableMask [(KernelSize + DimensionOutput_x]: bool
    3. if (pruned) pruneMask [(KernelSize + DimensionOutput_x]: bool
-   4. Weights_trainable[ trainableWeights ]: Datatype //wird in den Sram geladen, ist leer wenn alle frozen sind
+4. Weights_trainable[ trainableWeights ]: Datatype //loaded into Sram, empty if all are frozen
-   5. Weights_frozen[KernelSize * ChannelsOut - trainableWeights]: Datatype //bleibt im flash, ist leer, wenn alles trainable sind
+5. Weights_frozen[KernelSize * ChannelsOut - trainableWeights]: Datatype //remains in flash, is empty if all are trainable
-   6. Bias_trainable[ trainableBias]: Datatype //wird in den Sram geladen, ist leer wenn alle frozen sind
+   6. Bias_trainable[ trainableBias]: Datatype //loaded into Sram, is empty if all are frozen
-   7. Bias_frozen[ChannelsOut - trainableBias]: Datatype //bleibt im flash, ist leer, wenn alles trainable sind
+   7. Bias_frozen[ChannelsOut - trainableBias]: Datatype //remains in flash, is empty if all are trainable

 ### Conv2D

-1. Schicht Nr: int
+1. Layer No.: int
 2. ID: 3
-3. predecessorNr: int
+3. predecessorNo.: int
-4. predecessors[predecessorNr]: int
+4. predecessors[predecessorNo.]: int
 5. Dimension
    1. DimensionInput_x: int
    2. DimensionInput_y: int